Roland Guy: Military career

 Born in Srinagar, Kashmir, and educated at Wellington College and at the Royal Military Academy, Sandhurst, Roland Guy was commissioned into the Kings Royal Rifle Corps (the 60th) in 1948.
 He served as an adjutant with the Kenya Regiment during the Mau Mau Uprising.
 He was adjutant of the 2nd Green Jackets (KRRC) during the confrontation with Indonesia.
 He became commanding officer of the 1st Battalion The Royal Green Jackets in 1969.
-He was awarded the Distinguished Service Order for service in Northern Ireland in 1972.
+He was appointed a Companion of the Distinguished Service Order for service in Northern Ireland in 1972.
 In 1972 he became Commander of 24 Airportable Brigade.

 He was Chief of Staff, HQ BAOR from 1978 to 1980 when he became Military Secretary.
 He was Adjutant-General to the Forces from 1984 to 1986.

 He was also appointed ADC General to the Queen in 1984.

 Guy was appointed a Member of the Order of the British Empire in 1955, a Commander of the Order of the British Empire in 1978, a Knight Commander of the Order of the Bath in 1981, and a Knight Grand Cross of the Order of the Bath in 1987.